ucldc/ingest_deploy/update_beanstalk_index/README.md

 eb status <new env name>
 ```

-Here's an example of a healthy status report:
+Also, check the status and health of the environment.
+Here's an example of a happy environment:
 ```
 Environment details for: ucldc-solr
  Application name: ucldc-solr